chensy96/MedShare/README.md

 ### Step 3: Manage Files
 Now you can choose the functions from the menu which you want to use.
 For switching user, you have to quite the process and re-run the script.
 - NOTE: for all the files you need to give to the CLI, input the fullname with the file ending.
 For example, for uploading a file named "PHI.txt", input "PHI.txt", not "PHI".
+- For creating ACL, the permitted organiations need to be seperated by commas and pointing to their MSP.
+For example, to allow org1, org2 and org3 to all be able to access an asset, you need to input exactly "**Org1MSP,Org2MSP,Org3MSP**" for **ACL**.
-- If you have problem with commands, you can follow the video 'medshare_walkthrough'.
+- If you have other problems with commands, you can follow the video 'medshare_walkthrough'.